Yankees’ Tanaka feels cheated out of 2017 World Series

 Houston won all four home games against the Yankees in the playoffs, when the Astros players had the advantage of the sign-stealing system, and lost all three in the Bronx.
 The scores of the first two games were both 2-1.

-”It’s a competition and the competition should be a fair competition,” Tanaka said.
+”It’s a competition, and the competition should be a fair competition,” Tanaka said. ”There was a little bit of thought of, was there something going on and once you hear the news, then it’s like `oh, there was actually something going on.”’

+Tanaka noted that the Yankees adjusted their pitching sign procedures in last year’s AL Championship Series against Houston.

+”We were actually being cautious about it,” Tanaka said. ”So, just changing up the signs, making it a little bit more complex.”

 —